sderosiaux/how-i-stay-updated/README.md

-Here is how i stay updated.
+Here is how i stay up-to-date.

+I'm a back-end guy, but I also did a lot of front-end, so I keep my front-end knowledge up to date.
+It's always useful when I want some quick UI to query some backend.

+> Meaning, a lots of stuff to watch.

 I can now point to this repo if someone asks me. :wink: